webdriverio-boneyard/browserevent/README.md

 Browserevent
 ============

+__Note:__ Browserevent isn't yet compatible with WebdriverIO `v3.0`.
+We are currently working on it to make that happen soon.
+So stay tuned.

 This is an experimental feature that helps you to listen on events within the browser.
 It is currently **only** supported in Chrome browser (other browser will eventually follow).
 To register an event call the `addEventListener` command.
 If an event gets invoked it returns